Lab Interests

 The process of spermatogenesis relies on an intricate dialogue between germ cells and their adjoining somatic neighbors for proper differentiation.
 Through the use of single cell genomics and spatial mapping we hope to uncover molecular genetics pathways and cross-talk between germ cells and their supporting somatic cells in order to drive this process in vitro or in a surrogate system.

-Making Somatic Cells of the testis
+Making Somatic Cells of the Testis

 The multiple somatic cell types in the mammalian testis influence neighboring somatic cells and are essential for normal germ cell development, but details about somatic cell origin, specification regulatory programs, sub-types, and inter-cellular communications remain poorly understood.
 By using genetic lineage tracing approaches and single cell technologies we hope to define molecular genetic programs and recapitulate these processes in vitro.